Mirza9003/Iowa-Climate-Futures-Explorer/README.md

 | R4 | 11 | 0.105 |
 | R5 | 28 | 0.267 |

-These station fractions are used only for the reported station-network-weighted summaries.
-They are **not area weights**.
+These fractions are used only for station-network-weighted statewide summaries.
+They are not area, population, watershed, cropland, or exposure weights.

 ---

-## CMIP6 Model Ensemble
+## CMIP6 ensemble

-The common-member audit retained six models with complete historical and future precipitation and temperature chains:
+Six models were retained after auditing the historical, SSP2-4.5, and SSP5-8.5 experiments for complete precipitation, maximum-temperature, and minimum-temperature chains.

 | Model | Member |
 |---|---|